Arch 100-200 Effective 8/27/03

 Arch 214.03 Notice.

-hearing in the "Rulemaking Register" so that it shall appear at least 20 days prior to the hearing date.
+(a) A public comment hearing concerning rulemaking shall be commenced by placing notice of the hearing in the "Rulemaking Register" so that it shall appear at least 20 days prior to the hearing date.

 (b) Notice for rulemaking public comment hearings shall comply with RSA 541-A:6, I.